 Larry Pitkowsky and Keith Trauner sat out the first bubble.
 Now the value investors justify why Google is a top holding and Microsoft is more exciting now than a decade ago.

 FORTUNE -- Some splits in the mutual fund world are acrimonious, some aren't.
 This one fell somewhere in the middle.
 Larry Pitkowsky and Keith Trauner were happy working with Bruce Berkowitz at the Fairholme Fund.
-The fund's record was enviable MOREScott Cendrowski, writer-reporter - Jul 25, 2011 8:00 AM ET
+The fund's record was enviable MOREScott Cendrowski, writer - Jul 25, 2011 8:00 AM ET

 Brad Moss, a star bridge player, uses his gaming skills to make his hedge fund prosper.
 Here's how he does it.

 You might say that Brad Moss aspires to be to bridge what Warren Buffett is to investing.
 It turns out that Moss, a bridge champion (he's never played Buffett but would like to), is a fine investor as well.
 This 40-year-old uses the skills MOREFortune Editors - Jan 7, 2011 5:00 AM ET

 Venture capitalists must be good stock pickers and builders of young companies.
 They don't operate with a margin of safety, but they can learn from the principals of value investing.